 USDA Reminds Producers Considering Broadcast Seeding of Crop Insurance Options

-“We have received many questions this spring from insurance companies asking on behalf of their insured producers about broadcast seeding due to the poor planting conditions, especially in North Dakota and South Dakota,” said Eric Bashore, USDA’s Risk Management Agency (RMA) Billings Regional Office Director.
-“We’re continuing to monitor the progress of the delayed planting and replants due to cold temperatures, overland flooding and heavy storms throughout North Dakota and South Dakota during this spring planting season.
+“We have received many questions this spring from insurance companies asking on behalf of their insured producers about broadcast seeding due to the poor planting conditions, especially in northwestern Minnesota,” said Pamela Stahlke, USDA’s Risk Management Agency (RMA) St. Paul Regional Office Director.
+“We’re continuing to monitor the progress of the delayed planting and replants due to cold temperatures, overland flooding and heavy storms throughout Minnesota, Wisconsin and northern Iowa during this spring planting season.
 If you’re looking at non-conventional planting options, please contact your crop insurance agent.”

 If the requirements of a written agreement request are met, broadcast seeding may be made insurable under the non-conventional practice, which is a crop that is planted in a two-step operation:

 - The seed is first broadcast by any method onto the surface of a seedbed, which has been properly prepared for the planting method and production practice.